Wildsong/ol-react/README.md

     tasks/publish.sh

-Do NOT run "npm publish" in the top level folder.
+Do NOT run "npm publish" yourself in the top level folder.
 It will publish too much!
-The publish script will do "npm build-package" and "npm publish" for you.
+The publish script will run "npm build-package" and "npm publish" for you.
 The script runs 'npm publish' after chdir'ing down into the build folder.

 At this point do 'git status' and you will see you're not on a branch.